syncfusion-content/javascript-docs/js/api/ejSchedule.md

 * new Date()

-Sets the current date of the Scheduler.
-The scheduler displays initially with the date which is provided here.
+Sets current date of the Schedule.
+The Schedule displays initially with the date that is provided here.

 #### Example

-To set the current date for Schedule,
+To set current date for Schedule,

 {% highlight html %}